RyanKe-coder/RyanKe-Coder/README.md

+# RyanKe-Coder

-# RyanKe-Coder it is my first C# application which porting form my android application,the aim for it is to practice C# logic control.
+It is my first C# application which porting form my android application,the aim for it is to practice C# logic control.